osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

 ### Silent install on a Linux device

-To perform a silent install EDS on Linux with all default options, follow these steps:
+To perform a silent install EDS on Linux with all default options:

 1. Open a terminal window and change the working directory to the location of the distribution file.